chenhao392/single_cell_analysis_demo/README.md

 ### Joint modeling using GLUE and gene regulatory network inference
 ``GLUE_multimodal_integration_and_scenic_GRN_inference.ipynb``
 >This notebook takes in the mentioned scATAC-seq and scRNA-seq datasets and motif information from Jasper database, builds an integrated embedding model and infers gene regulatory network using this model and scenic package.

+### surface protein abundance inference via transfer learning
+``cTPnet_surface_protein_abundance_inference.html``
+>This demo uses a pre-trained cTP-net transfer learning model to infer 24 surface proteins' abundance for an AML patient single-cell RNAseq dataset.
+It also clustered the cells and annotated the cell types using the inferred surface protein abundance.
+In the end, it calculates the average abundance of the 24 genes in two cell types.

+### scMS data processing and correlation with inferred protein abundance
+``sceptre_scMS_scTPnet_correlation.ipynb``
+>This demo uses a Scanpy compatible single-cell mass spectrometry data processing pipeline(Sceptre) for processing an AML patient dataset(with FACS sorted markers for cell types).
+In the end, it also calculates the correlations between the scMS measured protein abundance with the Protein/RNA abundances from the cTP-net model demo above.